mesaguy/ansible-prometheus/docs/openvpn_exporter_kumina.md

     prometheus_openvpn_exporter_kumina_extra_opts: []

 The version of openvpn_exporter_kumina to install.
-The default version can be found in the [openvpn_exporter_kumina variables file](../vars/software/openvpn_exporter_kumina.yml) and can be used to override the default version:
+The default version can be found in the [openvpn_exporter_kumina variables file](../vars/software/openvpn_exporter_kumina.yml) and the default version can be overridden using the following variable:

     prometheus_openvpn_exporter_kumina_version: "1.0.0"